follow2vivek/StoragePath/README.md

 # StoragePath

-A flutter plugin to get image, audio, video and files path.
+A flutter plugin to get all images, audios, videos and files location path in json format.

 > Only for Android.
 > If you like this plugin, buy me a cup of coffee.